RalphBacon/TPL5110-Nano-Power-System-Timer/README.md

 # TPL5110 Nano Power System Timer
 Want to control your microcontroller's power?
 This may be the answer.

-Sponsored by www.PCBWay.com PCB Prototype the Easy Way
+**Sponsored by www.PCBWay.com PCB** Prototype the Easy Way
+We are giving a free prototype for Christmas PCB and will chose one most popular design to be made 1,000 pcs to give away randomly as PCBWay 2018 Christmas Gift.

 # See video #125 at https://www.youtube.com/ralphbacon
 (Direct link to video: )